 Mr. Horner also has a solid business background, graduating from the Southern Alberta Institute of Technology (SAIT) with a diploma in business.
 After completing further studies, he was accredited by the Institute of Canadian Bankers.

-Before being elected to the Alberta Legislature, Mr. Horner had extensive experience in the private sector, including banking in southern Alberta and a sound understanding of the value-added sector of agriculture.
+Before being elected to the Alberta Legislature, Mr. Horner had extensive experience in the private sector, including banking in southern Alberta and the value-added sector of agriculture.
 He was integral in the start-up and operations of his family’s barley and oat processing mill.
 Later he became responsible for international marketing and sales of specialty grains for ConAgra out of its Nebraska office.
 After three years he moved back to Canada and established a trading company for agrifoods and agrifeeds for domestic and international markets.

 Mr. Horner is an active member of his community.
 He is currently a member of the Spruce Grove & District Chamber of Commerce, the St. Albert Parkland Rotary Club, the Royal Canadian Legion, the Loyal Edmonton Regiment Association as well as several other service and community organizations.